Tufts-Technology-Services/tailscale-now/README.md

 <img src="https://github.com/Tufts-Technology-Services/tailscale-now/assets/17954/3ec0658c-0ada-4911-b163-d61573fd2724" width="400">

-# Making tailscale a first class citizen
+# Making tailscale a first class citizen in the Tufts Tool Ecosystem

 The purpose of this repository is to facilitate discussions to help [Tailscale](https://tailscale.com/) become a first class tool component at Tufts.
 We also want to introduce
 Tailscale to other teams to help them assess its utility and potential benefits for their specific requirements.